Skip to main content

 Federal and provincial programs

-The original greening efforts 2010 and the GRen Plan of 2011 enabled OCH to begin a sustainable transformation through various pilot projects.
+The original greening efforts 2010 and the Gren Plan of 2011 enabled OCH to begin a sustainable transformation through various pilot projects.
 The plan also prepared OCH to access generous incentives to make additional pilot projects even more feasible.

 In April 2016, OCH was awarded $12.2M in SHARP funding from Ontario’s Green Investment Fund to refurbish aging buildings in the portfolio with retrofits such as energy-efficient boilers, insulation and windows.
 This funding allowed us to better meet the modern challenges of climate change despite our housing being constructed in the 1960’s and 1970’s.